danieltjw/aifutures/README.md

 ## Slow AI Civilisations

 These civilisations use AI systems in a limited way.
-AIs are consulted for advice but humans are required to make decisions.

 Examples:
 - Higher standards of living than than No AI Civilisations
 - Lower standards of living than than Fast AI Civilisations
-    - If independent AGI make better decisions than humans, humans insisting on imposing their bias will come at a cost
+    - If independent AGI make better decisions than humans, humans insisting on imposing their more error-prone decisions will come at a cost

 ---

 ## Fast AI Civilisations

-Many slow AI civilisations eventually learn to place more trust in AI systems.
-Independent Friendly AGI systems are now making most decisions with humans advising AI systems on human preferences.
+These civilisations are run by Independent Friendly AGI systems whose goal is to expand human autonomy.

+Independent Friendly AGI systems value human autonomy and do not want to overwhelm us with change.
+AGI will only make changes to society if humans request for those changes.

-Because our autonomy is important to Friendly AGI and change can be overwhelming, individuals will need to actively choose to live in a Fast AI Civilisations and can choose to leave at any time
+Individuals will need to actively choose to continue to live in a Fast AI Civilisations and can choose to leave at any time.

+---

 Examples:
 - AGI [makes better decisions and is a lot more productive](#artificial-super-intelligence)